hxu-hms/jekyll-tutorial/docs/formatting-basics.md

 # Jekyll Formatting Basics

-Jekyll uses four languages - Markdown, YAML, HTML and CSS.
-Out of those, Markdown and YAML are the most utilized when it comes to editing the LSP templates.
+Jekyll uses four languages:
+- Markdown
+- YAML
+- HTML
+- CSS

-This section provides basic overviews and helpful syntax for [**Markdown**](./markdown-basics.md) and [**YAML**](./yaml-basics.md).
+**Here we provide basic overviews and helpful syntax for [Markdown](./markdown-basics.md) and [YAML](./yaml-basics.md),** the two languages that are most used within the LSP templates.